joshbronson-lsst-work/make-tom/README.md

 These programs are defined in containers, which, when they are running in Kubernetes, are called pods.
-Pods can be annotated so that Kubernetes knows which of them run on ports.
+Pods can be annotated so that Kubernetes knows which ports they expose.
 Kubernetes uses Docker, a lightweight framework for containerized processes, which allows it to treat relatively small pieces of code as independent machines with independent operating systems, complete with all of the dependencies they need and the ability to communicate with each other like physical machines.

-This flexiblity allows for a good deal of control over the environment of the processes deployed to Kubernetes clusters.
+This flexibility allows for a good deal of control over the environment of the processes deployed to Kubernetes clusters.
 It is easy to "turn it off and on," which helps make deployments reproducible.
 Kubernetes and Docker, similar to Java, seem to want to allow their users to "write once and run anywhere," and while they do not succeed, they eliminate some of the complexity of worrying about the underlying system's package versions, networking architecture, and other details.

 Kubernetes and Docker are, in turn, implemented on lower‑level platforms (cloud providers or on‑prem).
 Kubernetes abstracts many